 The purchase of a $200 permit is required for all outdoor photography involving 10 or more people.
 Please call the museum to book your time.

 Events at the Museum

 We host a variety of events, workshops and exhibitions at the Hamilton Museum of Steam & Technology throughout the year.
 No two trips are ever the same!
 View all Hamilton Civic Museums Events

 Test your knowledge of Hamilton with our Hamilton Civic Museums’ Crossword

 Jerry Muskrat's Greatest Lakes Adventure!

 Join Jerry as he rows his way through the cities, towns and parks of the Great Lakes and Saint Lawrence Seaway in his series "The Greatest Lakes – a Jerry Muskrat™ Adventure!"

-This MOM (Multimedia Outreach Module) is part of a 5-episode story arc developed in partnership with the Hamilton Civic Museums owned and operated by the City of Hamilton.
-Other National Historic Sites in the series include the Dundurn National Historic Site, Battlefield House Museum & Park, Whitehern Historic House & Garden and the Hamilton & Scourge shipwrecks National Historic Site.
+This MOM (Multimedia Outreach Module) is part of a 5-episode story arc developed in partnership with the Hamilton Civic Museums.
+Other National Historic Sites in the series include: Dundurn National Historic Site, Battlefield House Museum & Park, Whitehern Historic House & Garden and Hamilton & Scourge shipwrecks National Historic Site.